-The most recent model, available on the market since 2014, continues to provide excellent performances which exceed most requirements for professional headphones.
+The most recent model – available on the market since 2014 – continues to provide excellent performances which exceed most requirements for professional headphones.
 Lightweight, sufficiently comfortable and efficiently performant the unique features of the Sony MDR-7506 will guarantee satisfaction to both professional and public market customers.
-Evaluating at the same time design and comfort, sound properties and additional features, we will attempt to give you the most in-depth review of the Sony MDR-7506 headphones.

 Design & Comfort